 When paint is peeling or cracking, the conventional fix is to remove the loose paint by scraping etc. and then repaint.
 But there are other (often better) alternatives using a liquid paint-glue-primer.
 One brand name is Rustoleum's "Peel Stop" which the Co. describes as a "Clear binding Sealer".
 Another brand is Duckback's "P3 Peeling Paint Primer".
-From now on this will be called "peel primer".
+From now on these will be called "peel primer".
 It's like a thin glue which is painted onto (and into) cracks in paint that is threatening to peel or is actually peeling in some spots.
 It's thin and seeps into the tiny spaces underneath the old paint and glues the loose paint back.
-If some paint has already started to peel and has visually lifted up from the surface, then to avoid pits in the surface, it's necessary to push it back down after peel primer has flowed under it.
-Then one may need to use clamps to hold the old peeling paint down against the peel primer underneath the peeling paint so that such paint will stick.
+If some paint has already started to peel and has visually lifted up from the surface, then to avoid flat depressions on the surface, it's necessary to push it back down after peel primer has flowed under it.
+Then one may need to use clamps to hold the old peeling paint down against the peel primer underneath the peeling paint so that such paint will stick back onto the wood.

 A point on an old painted surface can be in one of three different states: 1.
 Paint OK 2.
 Paint has separated from the surface and is curling away from the surface (paint is peeling off) 3.
 Paint has already broken off from the surface, leaving an indented scar (paint has already peeled off)